WebexCC-SA/LAB-2353/docs/Labguide/PreRequisites.md

 - Install the application on your PC/Mac.
 - Open Webex app and сlick **Sign In**.
 Enter the provided supervisor credentials
 - From the webex application, you can place calls to your respective entrypoint DN number
 - Supervisor will be logged in to Team2.
-No need to test any inbound call.
+No need to test any inbound call for supervisor logged in as an agent as well.
 This is only to place calls to your Entrypoint DN (if required) and to explore reporting capabilities available in Supervisor desktop.